 - 1/2 tablespoon raw honey

-- 1/2 teaspoon ground cinnamon powder
+- 1/2 teaspoon ground cinnamon

 Rinse with warm water and follow with lip balm.
-Once or twice a week use of this scrub should be the amount needed to transition into fall and treat the chapped lips that occasionally accompany the season.
+Use this scrub once or twice a week to transition into fall, and treat the chapped lips that occasionally accompany the season.

-Homemade Lip Balm with Lip-Plumping Cinnamon
+Homemade Plumping Lip Balm with Cinnamon

 - 4 tablespoons coconut oil

-- 1 1/2 tablespoons beeswax pellets
+- 1-1/2 tablespoons beeswax pellets

 - 2–3 vitamin E capsules

 - 15 drops cinnamon essential oil

 - lip balm containers